MENU

 grad.addColorStop(1, 'blue');

 Instead of four arguments, it takes six - the coordinates of the start point along with the radius, and the coordinates of the endpoint, along with the radius.
-After it has been created, you can treat as you would a linear gradient:
+After it has been created, you can treat it just like a linear gradient:

 obj.set({